 To register to vote in the City of New York, you must:

-1. be a citizen of the United States (Includes those persons born in Puerto Rico, Guam and the U.S. Virgin Islands).
+1. be a citizen of the United States (Includes those persons born in Puerto Rico, Guam and the U.S. Virgin Islands and naturalized citizens).

-2. be a New York City resident for at least 30 days.
+2. be a New York City resident for at least 30 days by the time of election.

-4. not be serving a jail sentence or be on parole for a felony conviction.
+4. not be serving a prison sentence or be on parole for a felony conviction.

 5. not be adjudged mentally incompetent by a court.